Vidyo/vidyoplatform.github.io/VidyoConnectorDeveloperGuide.md

 To learn more about how to get the most out of Vidyo.io, we invite you to review the [Key Concepts][keyConcepts] of our platform.

 ---
+##Available Resources

+#VidyoPlatform Developer Guide
+This document.
+The Developer Guide will introduce the key concepts of the VidyoPlatform and provide instruction for building the reference application.

+#<a href="https://support.vidyocloud.com/hc/en-us/articles/360007515433-Web-Services-API-User-Guide">Web Services API User Guide</a>
+The Web Services API is used for management and automation of the VidyoPlatform infrastructure.

+#<a href="https://developer.vidyo.io/#/reference-guide/">Vidyo API Reference</a>
+The Vidyo API Reference lists all available APIs used with the VidyoClient SDK for creating custom video clients.
+This reference is hosted on vidyo.io and is common between vidyo.io and VidyoPlatform.
+---

 <a class="headerAnchor" name="SupportedPlatforms"></a>
 ## Supported Platforms